GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

 \subsection{Visualization}

-\zhihua{}{As shown in Fig.~\ref{Fig.system}, {\name} visualization module consists of a Control Panel (a), a Parallel Sets View (b), a Projection View (c), a Graph View (d), and a Feature Matrix View (e).
-The Control Panel allows users to select a graph dataset and inspect different subsets of the dataset (\eg, all, training, validation, and testing).
+As shown in Fig.~\ref{Fig.system}, {\name} visualization module consists of a Control Panel (a), a Parallel Sets View (b), a Projection View (c), a Graph View (d), and a Feature Matrix View (e). \mzhihua{}{The Control Panel allows users to choose a graph dataset, select inspected models (Appendix A), and explore different subsets of the dataset (\eg, \textit{all, training, validation,} and \textit{testing}).} It also allows users to choose the k value to calculate node features based metrics.
 The Parallel Sets View (Fig.~\ref{Fig.system}(b)) visualizes the distribution of node-level metrics, which are defined in Section~\ref{sec:models_metrics}.
 Users can select a subset of metrics to inspect their distribution and correlation.
-Then users can select a subgroup of nodes and inspect them in the Projection View (Fig.~\ref{Fig.system}(c)).
+Then users can select a subgroup of nodes and check them in the Projection View (Fig.~\ref{Fig.system}(c)).
 The Projection View presents a set of 2D projections of the selected nodes according to metrics summarized from different perspectives.
-Users can lasso a potential cluster of nodes to see their location on the whole graph in the Graph View (Fig.~\ref{Fig.system}(d)) and their feature distributions in the Feature Matrix View (Fig.~\ref{Fig.system}(e)). }
+Users can lasso-select a cluster of nodes in one plane to see their locations on the whole graph in the Graph View (Fig.~\ref{Fig.system}(d)) and their feature distributions in the Feature Matrix View (Fig.~\ref{Fig.system}(e)).